d2s/Documentation/_posts/2018-04-12-aRsyncGUIfirststart.md

 ---
 This page is a short guide what to do when first start of aRsyncGUI.
 For more details about the various functions of aRsyncGUI please see the [documentation](/AboutaRsyncGUI) (RsyncOSX) about each function.
 Also be sure you understand  [the basics](/HowtoUseaRsyncGUI) (RsyncOSX) about how rsync works before using aRsyncGUI and rsync.

-This guide is primary for executing synchronizing tasks to **remote servers**.
+This guide is primarily for executing synchronizing tasks to **remote servers**.
 This version does not yet support snapshot tasks.
 If you want to utilize [snapshot tasks](/Snapshots) please use RsyncOSX instead.
 If you plan only utilizing aRsyncGUI on local attached volumes you can skip this guid.

 ### Firs steps setting up passwordless logins for rsync

-See [manual setup of passwordless logins](/PasswordlessLogin) for info.
+See [manual setup of passwordless logins](/PasswordlessLogin) or the [RsyncOSX guide](/ssh) for info.
 Setting up passwordless logins is not required if this works before using aRsyncGUI.
 It is **required** that ssh is utilizing the `.ssh` catalog in the users home root catalog.

 ### Create private and public ssh certificates